israpps/PlayStation2-Basic-BootLoader/README.md

 </p>

-capable of properly initializing the system, loading discs (ps1, ps2, dvd-video) and running software storage devices.
+capable of properly initializing the system, loading discs (ps1, ps2, dvd-video) and running software from several storage devices.
 PS2BBL can compete with other well known bootloaders such as FreeMcBoot.

 This program is based on a set of osd initialization samples written by @sp193 itself, creator of the FreeMcBoot 1.9 series. so it is capable of doing it's job as well as FreeMcBoot does.